mervyzr/astrea/README.md

 │   ├── __init__.py
 │   ├── evolvers.py      : Collates the schemes for space and time evolution
 │   ├── limiters.py      : Implements flux/slope limiters in the reconstructed states
-│   ├── mag_field.py     : Functions for magnetic componenets computation (currently not stable)
+│   ├── ct.py            : Functions for the constrained transport implementation
 │   ├── solvers.py       : Contains the Riemann solvers
 ├── parameters.yml       : Parameters for the simulation
 ├── schemes